jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

   ALLOW_CONVERGED_FLOW: "false"
 ```

-The documentation about how to customize the operator is found [here](https://github.com/openshift/assisted-service/blob/master/docs/operator.md#specifying-environmental-variables-via-configmap)
+You can find documentation on how to customize the operator [here](https://github.com/openshift/assisted-service/blob/master/docs/operator.md#specifying-environmental-variables-via-configmap).

 ### Assisted Service Config

-This is the Assisted Service Config object which includes the necessary info to perform the right functioning of the operator.
+The Assisted Service Config object includes the necessary information to ensure the correct functioning of the operator.

 ```yaml
 ---